-The idea of making yogurt has always been very intimidating to me.
+However, organic yogurt is expensive!
+Even in bulk it is pricey.
+Naturally, I started thinking about the idea of making yogurt has always been very intimidating to me.
 There is a lot involved when it comes to making yogurt on the stove and oven.
-When I found this recipe for cooking yogurt in a crock pot, I figured I would give it a try.
+After a bit of searching I found recipes for cooking yogurt in a crock pot, I figured I would give it a try!

 Crock Pot Yogurt